posi-olomo/Iris-Dataset/README.md

 # Iris-Dataset
-This repository looks at how well different algorithms work with classifying the Iris Dataset
+This repository looks at how well the different algorithms (K Nearest neighbors, Naive Bayes, Random Forest, Decision Tree, SVM and K Means) classify the Iris Dataset